ramhunte/forest_finder/forest_finder/text/about.md

 After selecting your filters of interest, click `Find` and the map will populate predicted forested area (colored raster pixels) in that county by tree species/group inside of the county boundaries (red line).
 A legend will populate in the lower left hand corner that will link the tree species/groups to the associated color on the map.
 This legend and the forested area can both be hidden using the `Legend` and `Trees` toggles.
 Furthermore, the `Basemap` type can be toggled to three different options.
+After a county raster with select species is mapped using the `Find` button, it can be downloaded as a *.tif* file by clicking the download symbol below.

 <br>